tsqllint/tsqllint/README.md

 ### Setting Compatability Level Using Inline Comments

-Setting the compatability level within the `.tsqllintrc` file configures Compatability Level for just that file.
+Setting the compatability level using inline comments configures the Compatability Level for just that file.
 Overrides should be placed at the top of files.

 ```sql
 /* tsqllint-override: compatability-level = 130 */